aria-ml/dataeval/docs/source/concepts/MetadataLevels.md

 - [Binning](Binning.md) — what the discretization on this page's factors actually does to them, and why the cut points are a choice rather than a detail.
+- [Image Statistics](ImageStatistics.md) - more factors that can be calculated from raw data and added to Metadata on demand.
 - [Dataset Bias and Coverage](DatasetBias.md) — the evaluators that consume {class}`.Metadata`, and where the choice of view changes what they measure.
 - [Ontology](Ontology.md) — the other graph, over label concepts rather than